the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

-If that doesn't fix the issue after restarting your PC
+#### If the above still doesn't fix the issue after restarting your PC

-open `CMD` (Command Prompt) from your windows start bar, (Click the bottom left windows icon and search CMD) ( If your on mac then click the wrench icon in the top right and click "open adb folder" - then drag this onto a terminal window)
+The last thing to try is to open `CMD` (Command Prompt) from your windows start bar, (Click the bottom left windows icon and search CMD)
+( If your on mac then click the wrench icon in the top right and click "open adb folder" - then drag this onto a terminal window)

 Then in the new window type